-&lt;sup>22 Unconsolidated sediments discussed here and in Figure 4.17 and Figure 4.19 were comprised mostly of silt substrates and occasionally a silt/sand mixture.
+22 Unconsolidated sediments discussed here and in Figure 4.17 and Figure 4.19 were comprised mostly of silt substrates and occasionally a silt/sand mixture.
 This unconsolidated sediment is typically overlain on coarser substrates and/or clayey glacial till, or "claypan".

-&lt;sup>23 Sediment measurements within the Mill Pond were not included in this assessment and are not shown on Figure 4.17.
+23 Sediment measurements within the Mill Pond were not included in this assessment and are not shown on Figure 4.17.

-&lt;sup>24 In the project area, most clayey sediment exposed at the surface is diamicton of the Oak Creek Formation.
+24In Southeastern Wisconsin, "claypan" is a term used to label clayey glacial till.
+In the project area, most clayey sediment exposed at the surface is diamicton of the Oak Creek Formation.

-velocities and allow for finer sediments to fall out of the water column.
-In addition, this assessment area has a large proportion of stream channel that is disconnected from the floodplain, which can lead to more streambank erosion and doesn't allow for fine substrates to settle out over the floodplain during extreme flows.
-The deepest unconsolidated sediment accumulations likely occur in the downstream-most reach of the Upper Oak Creek assessment area.
-Exact depths of sediment in this reach are unknown because staff were unable to safely walk in the channel without getting stuck in the excessive sediment deposits.
+crews were unable to safely walk in the channel without getting stuck in the excessive sediment deposits.
 While it is unknown exactly how deep the unconsolidated sediment is in this stretch, it can be assumed to be well over three feet deep.
 This 1,000 feet of channel downstream of the Ryan Road crossing was highly modified in the 1970's as part of Ryan Road (STH 100) and Howell Avenue (STH 38) expansion projects, as discussed in the channel modifications section above, and shown in Figure 4.6.
 As part of this project, the confluence of the mainstem of Oak Creek and North Branch Oak Creek was relocated about 1,000 feet north.
 It is likely that slopes of this relocated channel are not sufficient to transport the amount of sediment entering the stream.

-Significantly less unconsolidated sediment accumulation was observed in the Oak Creek-Headwaters assessment area, where sand, gravel, and claypan dominated the substrate composition.
+Significantly less unconsolidated sediment accumulation was observed in the Upper Oak Creek - Headwaters assessment area, where sand, gravel, and claypan dominated the substrate composition.
 The mean maximum sediment depth in this assessment area was under 0.2 feet, however sediment approaching one foot in depth was observed at one transect.

 Figure 4.19 shows the relationship between water depth, unconsolidated sediment depth, and dominant substrate types at each surveyed transect along North Branch Oak Creek and lower portions of the Mitchell Field Drainage Ditch.
 Dominant substrate compositions for each surveyed assessment area for these principal tributary streams are presented in Figure 4.20.
 Unconsolidated sediment accumulations generally increased in an upstream direction on North Branch Oak Creek.
 The Lower North Branch Oak Creek assessment area had a mean maximum sediment depth of 0.3 feet and a maximum observed sediment depth of 1.3 feet at a transect downstream of Wildwood Drive.
 The lower portions of North Branch Oak Creek were dominated by sand and gravel, and also contained claypan, cobble, and silt substrates at between nine and 15 percent of surveyed locations.
 Much greater unconsolidated sediment accumulations were observed in the Upper North Branch Oak Creek assessment area, where mean maximum sediment depths were near one foot, and were the second highest in the entire watershed.
 A maximum unconsolidated sediment depth of almost three feet was observed in this assessment area in a highly modified reach upstream of Rawson Avenue.
-Silt and sand were the dominant substrates in the Upper North Branch Oak Creek assessment area and were found at 40 percent and 32 percent of surveyed locations, respectively.
+Silt and sand were the dominant substrates in the Upper North Branch Oak Creek assessment area, and were found at 40 percent and 32 percent of surveyed locations, respectively.
 The Lower Mitchell Field Drainage Ditch also had a mean maximum unconsolidated sediment depth of nearly one foot and an overall maximum sediment depth of over three feet observed in an area impacted by beaver dams, just upstream of Rawson Avenue.
 The dominant substrates in the Lower Mitchell Field Drainage Ditch assessment area were sand, silt, and gravel.
-The portions of the Mitchell Field Drainage Ditch upstream of College Avenue and within MMIA were not surveyed and substrate compositions are unknown.
+The portions of the Mitchell Field Drainage Ditch upstream of College Avenue and within Milwaukee Mitchell International Airport were not surveyed and substrate compositions are unknown.